-We draw attention to note 2(d) of the financial statements, which describes that the going concern basis of preparing the financial statements has not been used because the company is not operating and has no plans to resume operations.
-The ultimate parent company is actively seeking investors to purchase its interest in the company.
+We draw attention to note 2(d) of the financial statements, which describes the going concern ability of the company as it did not have any operating activity for the financial year.
+The ultimate parent company disposed of its majority shareholding interest in the company subsequent to the year-end and the new majority shareholder intends to resume operation of the company in the future.
 Our opinion is not modified in respect of this matter.